Channel assisted noise propagation in a two-step cascade: Introduction

 Regulatory cascades in biological systems have long been recognized for their critical role in transmitting information and orchestrating various cellular processes.
 However, the extent to which intrinsic and extrinsic noise contribute to the transmission of information within these cascades remains relatively unexplored.
-The present study aims to address this gap by considering the intrinsic and extrinsic noise components as well as decomposing the extrinsic noise of the final gene product Y (Fig.~\ref{f1}c).
-Our analysis identifies distinct noise processing channels that actively govern the propagation of noise along the cascade.
+The present study addresses this gap by considering the intrinsic and extrinsic noise components and decomposing the extrinsic noise of the final gene product Y (Fig.~\ref{f1}b).
+Our analysis identifies distinct noise processing channels that govern noise propagation along the cascade.
 We also delve into the impact of each decomposed noise term on information transmission along the cascade.
-Despite the apparent simplicity in the architecture, the TSC reveals an intricate relationship between noise and information, offering valuable insights into the underlying mechanisms that govern cellular functions and dynamics.
+Despite the apparent simplicity of the architecture, the TSC reveals an intricate relationship between noise and information, offering valuable insights into the underlying mechanisms that govern cellular functions and dynamics.

+The manuscript is structured as follows: Section~\ref{s2} discusses the mathematical tools used to analyze the noise decomposition of the total output noise, revealing distinct noise processing channels between the nodes of TSC.
+In Section~\ref{s3}, we explore the impact of intrinsic and extrinsic noise components on information transmission across the TSC.
+We observe a sequential hierarchy within the intrinsic noise of the nodes of TSC, where the cascade achieves optimal information transmission from input to output.
+Finally, Section~\ref{s4} summarizes the key findings and concludes.